Gary Compton: Professional career

 Compton went undrafted in the 1991 NFL draft but signed with the San Francisco 49ers as an undrafted free agent.
 He was with the team throughout training camp, but was released by the team prior to the start of the season.
 He then joined the Montreal Machine of the World League of American Football for a short time before signing in the Arena Leagues, at first with the Cleveland Thunderbolts, and then was reunited with former Lion teammate Michael Trigg as he signed with the Dallas Texans.
 This began a long term career in the Arena Football League that saw Compton play for the Dallas Texans, Fort Worth Cavalry, Milwaukee Mustangs, Indiana Firebirds, Grand Rapids Rampage, Tampa Bay Storm, and Philadelphia Soul.
 Compton retired from Football in 2004.

-Personal
+Personal life

 Compton is married and has 3 sons and 1 daughter and lives in Wisconsin.
 He has coached high school football in both Texas and Wisconsin and is currently the owner and operator of his own business.